Finder to the Node: When will the NBN sell and for how much?

 "It's always been envisaged that at some point, NBN would pass from government ownership into other ownership.
 There's a whole series of steps in the legislation that have to occur; I think we're some way away from that," Fletcher is quoted as saying.

 Fletcher's focus is apparently more on the social and economic outcomes that fast broadband can bring.

 "As we come to completing the rollout, I think it's timely to be looking at the question of: how do we best make use of this national asset to achieve the social and economic outcomes that it's there to produce?" he said.

-The value of NBN Co is a politically contentious matter, because it directly affects the prices NBN Co charges ISPs in order to provide a commercial return.
-There has been significant pressure from ISPs for the value of NBN Co as a business to be written down in order for it to be able to provide lower wholesale prices, but that's a matter that Fletcher rejects, telling The Sydney Morning Herald.
+The value of NBN Co is a politically contentious matter, because it directly affects the prices NBN Co charges internet providers in order to provide a commercial return.
+There has been significant pressure from internet providers for the value of NBN Co as a business to be written down in order for it to be able to provide lower wholesale prices, but that's a matter that Fletcher rejects, telling The Sydney Morning Herald.